telerik/report-server-docs/implementer-guide/setup/upgrade.md

 Telerik Report Server installer replaces existing files in the selected installation folder.
-The installer will preserve existing Data storage and configuration files.
+The installer will preserve existing Data storage and configuration files - _ReportServerAdmin.config_ and _ServiceAgent.config_.
+The installer will not preserve any other config files such as _Web.config_ and _Telerik.ReportServer.ServiceAgent.exe.config_.
+It is recommended to perform a file backup before upgrading.

 On configuring the Report Server you can select to re-use the same Data Storage folder.

 To remove Telerik Report Server entirely, you can manually clear the content of the folder.